tpmatthes/scroll-reaction/README.md

 Let’s face it: We develop a lot of single page websites these days.
 Most of them need some sort of navigation, where the current section is highlighted.
 And they need smooth scrolling, too.

-It can be a tedious task: It involves listening to scroll and resize events, updating DOM elements and thinking about edge cases (e.g. unreachable sections).
+It can be a tedious task: It involves listening to scroll and resize events, updating DOM elements and thinking about many stress cases (e.g. unreachable sections, keyboard accessibility, reduced motion media query).
 And did I mention the perfomance issues of an un-throttled callback function?

 You probably don’t want to think about that, and you don’t want to pull in a huge library either.